natii841/natii841/README.md

 Software Engineer
 -----------------

-A self-taught web app developer, driven by a passion for crafting innovative digital solutions to real-world challenges.
+A self-taught web app developer and 3rd Year Software Engineering student at Jimma University, driven by a passion for crafting innovative digital solutions to real-world challenges.
 I take pride in transforming ideas into dynamic, user-centric applications and am committed to continuous learning and mastery of emerging technologies.

 * 🌍  I'm based in Ethiopia
 * 🖥️  See my portfolio at [#](http://e)